Monday, January 2, 2012

 To the figures above, add:

-• site prep, well, septic, basement, driveway
+• site prep, foundation, well, septic, driveway

 • applicable state sales tax and shipping